-Monitoring of effective preferential technological connection contracts for up to 15 kW in 2016
+Monitoring of effective subsidized technological connection contracts for up to 15 kW in 2016

 The amount of payment for technological connection under effective contracts totaled RUB 35.1 m (excluding VAT).
-Capital investments to ensure technological connection of preferential requesters' power units totaled RUB 647.4 m in 2016.
+Capital investments in implementation of interventions to ensure technological connection of subsidized requesters' power units totaled RUB 647.4 m in 2016.